Modern Woodmen of America: Modern Woodmen Sanatorium

 During the tuberculosis (TB) epidemic of the early 1900s, Modern Woodmen opened a 1,000-acre (4.0 km^{2}) facility in Colorado Springs, Colorado, in 1907.

 The facility cost $1.5 million to build and was named one of the most outstanding institutions for the treatment of TB by the American College of Surgeons.
 From 1909 to 1947, the sanatorium provided free treatment to more than 12,000 members.
 It offered board, lodging, treatment, medicine, dental work and laundering, all at no expense to the patient.

 Tuberculosis was the leading cause of death among Modern Woodmen members when the society opened the Modern Woodmen Tuberculosis Sanatorium.
 Following World War II, antibiotics became available and TB declined in the United States.
 The facility closed in 1947, when TB ranked eighth in leading causes of death.

 Home offices

 Modern Woodmen's first home office was organized in Fulton, Illinois, in 1884.
 When the organization moved to Rock Island, Illinois, in 1897, Fulton residents fought to keep Modern Woodmen in their town.
 The move was blocked three times before it was successful.
 In 1898, Modern Woodmen officially opened its home office at 1504 Third Ave.

 In 1967, Modern Woodmen opened a new home office, located at 1701 First Avenue in Rock Island, Illinois, to accommodate its rapid growth.
 Its home office remains there today, where the organization maintains an active role in the Quad Cities community.

 In 2008, Modern Woodmen became the naming rights sponsor of Modern Woodmen Park, home of the Quad Cities River Bandits, in Davenport, Iowa.

+In 2026, Modern Woodmen became the naming rights sponsor of Modern Woodmen Field, home of the Modesto Roadsters of the Pioneer League in Modesto, California.